george-hawkins/no-gpu-docker-cuda/README.md

                     ^^^^^^^^^
 ```

-Through the magic of `docker-compose`, this runs `nvcc` within a container on our local `add.cu` file and produces an executable.
+Through the magic of `docker-compose`, this runs `nvcc` within a container on our local `add.cu` file.

 When you run the `nvcc` step, you'll see that the container outputs the warning: